Graphinius/graphinius/README.md

  @describe we check for duplicate edges on a graph level, but not on a node level
  - when systematically (batch) instantiationg from an input source, our input classes check for duplicate edges
  - when programmatically building a graph manually, the graph class will reject duplicates, whereas the node classes used internally will not -> don't use <node>.addEdge...() manually!

+# Graphinius WASM/WASI project description (OpenTeams)

+Using networkx but having to port your solution for production?
+Doing graph-based ML but the pipeline is deep and brittle, therefore not suited for quick prototyping?
+Don't want to write 50k lines of C++ to roll out your own features?
+Graphinius is the vision of a modular graph infrastructure consisting of sovereign components compiled to WASM/WASI with thin wrappers to make them usable in multiple other runtimes incl.
+Rust, Python, Ruby & JS / Node.js.
+It will therefore be possible to plug its modules into existing Python infrastructure for ML / prototyping, Web applications for demos & light applications, as well as production-type platforms (since WASM can run at near-native speeds).
+We'll start with sparse matrices & basic graph algorithms on top of them written in Rust, focusing on parallelization &  vectorization.
+First milestone: A drop-in replacement for basic networkx functionality with superior performance & memory usage (using their own test suite in python ;-)